 The Sir Kenneth Green Library on the All Saints campus and Crewe Library on the Crewe campus provide a full range of services and resources to help you complete your studies and research successfully.
 More information is available in the New users guide.

-In the Student Handbook you can find the undergraduate regulations and other important university policies and guidelines.
+This guide is where you can find information on the University’s regulations and other important policies and guidelines.